jaspector

 Approximate arrival times may be requested the day of inspection between 7:00 and 7:30 a.m.

-Typical inspection sequence: County guidance lists footing, foundation, slab or drain tile, framing after trade rough-ins, insulation, ceiling where applicable, and final before certificate of occupancy.
+Typical sequence: County guidance lists footing, foundation, slab or drain tile, framing after trade rough-ins, insulation, ceiling where applicable, and final before certificate of occupancy.

-Do I need a building permit in Edgewood, Harford County, MD?
+01 Do I need a building permit in Edgewood, Harford County, MD?

 County permits are generally required to construct or alter a structure, demolish or move a structure, install or alter regulated equipment, change use, or place a structure.

-How much does a building permit cost in Edgewood, Harford County, MD?
+02 How much does a building permit cost in Edgewood, Harford County, MD?

+Building permit fees in Edgewood, Harford County, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $20 for accessory structures 200 square feet and under; other minimums vary by permit class.
 Fees are calculated as: Mostly square-foot based plus non-refundable application fees for building permits, with flat fees for some miscellaneous permits and separate trade permit schedules.
 Plan check fee: Preliminary plan review $60 per half hour; building permit application fees also include non-refundable application fees.

-How do I apply for a building permit in Edgewood, Harford County, MD?
+03 How do I apply for a building permit in Edgewood, Harford County, MD?

-1. Confirm permit needs using the county permit and building services pages.
+To apply for a building permit in Edgewood, Harford County, MD, follow these steps: 1.
+Confirm permit needs using the county permit and building services pages.
 2. Apply through the ePermit Center, by email to building@harfordcountymd.gov, or in person or by mail to the Permit Center.
 3. Submit the required site plan, construction plans, and supporting documents in PDF format.
 4. County staff route the application to applicable agencies for review, including Planning and Zoning, Building Services, Health Department, DPW, and other reviewers as needed.
 5. Review agencies aim to comment or approve within 10 business days after initial processing.
 6. Pay the required non-refundable application fee and other permit fees.
 7. Receive the permit and keep approved plans and permit on site.
 8. Schedule inspections with the County and secure certificate of occupancy or final approval if applicable.

-How long does it take to get a building permit in Edgewood, Harford County, MD?
+04 How long does it take to get a building permit in Edgewood, Harford County, MD?

-What work is exempt from building permits in Edgewood, Harford County, MD?
+05 What work is exempt from building permits in Edgewood, Harford County, MD?

-How do I schedule a building inspection in Edgewood, Harford County, MD?
+06 How do I schedule a building inspection in Edgewood, Harford County, MD?

-Inspections can be scheduled via: ePermit Center, 410-638-3366.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Edgewood, Harford County, MD via: ePermit Center, 410-638-3366.
 Requests before 3 p.m. are scheduled for the next business day pending availability; later requests are scheduled for the second business work day..

-Other cities in Harford County
+Other jurisdictions in Harford County.

-View all Harford County jurisdictions →
+All Harford County jurisdictions →